 Suspending a task which is already suspended or resuming a task which is not suspended is considered an error.
+The rtems_task_is_suspended can be used to determine if a task is currently suspended.

-4.3.5 Delaying the Currently Executing Task
+5.3.5 Delaying the Currently Executing Task